 Please Note: YIP is involved with many organisations who will not all be represented here, if you would like your organisation represented please get in contact at email@example.com.

 In 2016 YIP signed an agreement with the Alanus University in Bonn Germany.
-Through this collaboration your year at YIP can be credited towards the study PHASE (philosophy, arts and social entrepreneurship) and you can do the BA in PHASE in two instead of three years.
+Through this collaboration your year at YIP can be credited towards the study PHASE (philosophy, arts and social entrepreneurship) up to an equivalent of 30 ECTS Credit Points, which is one semester out of six.

 Art of Hosting